-Join Judy Steiner-Williams for an in-depth discussion in this video What you should know, part of Writing Technical Reports.
+Join Judy Steiner-Williams for an in-depth discussion in this video What you should know, part of Learning to Write Technical Reports.

 - [Instructor] Before you begin a technical report writing journey, let's look at some of the issues that surround technical report writing.
 One is that even though the purpose of all technical reports is to give information in an efficient way, the term technical reports can include a variety of types of technical information.
 What an engineer calls a technical report probably won't look like that scientific technical report, or what the government requires may be different from other technical reports.